microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ### JSON file format

-This file format is maintained by localization team at Microsoft.
-An automated pipeline has been set up and will help Web Chat to translate new strings in a matter of days than weeks or months.
+This file format is maintained by the localization team at Microsoft, where an automated pipeline allows for Web Chat strings to be translated in a timely manner.

 ### Lock down on strings

-For strings that are maintained by Microsoft, they have passed additional checks, for example, profanity check and cultural check, to guarantee the quality of the strings.
-In order to maintain the quality of these strings, modification of these strings requires additional checks from the localization team.
+Localized strings maintained by Microsoft have passed additional checks, including profanity and cultural checks to guarantee the localization quality.
+For maintenance purposes, any requested changes must be validated by the localization team.

-The additional checks do not applies for strings that are contributed by the community, for example, Egyptian Arabic and Cantonese.
+Additional validation is not required for languages that are contributed by the community, e.g. Egyptian Arabic and Cantonese.

 ### Overrideable by developers

 Developers should have a way to modify existing strings.
 One of the popular ask is the modify the "Type your message" placeholder text in the message input box.

-### New hooks to simplify internationalization
+### Hooks to streamline internationalization

-`useXXXFormatter` hooks are added to simplify internationalization using Unicode CLDR data
+All `useXXXFormatter` hooks are intended for internationalization using Unicode CLDR data

--  `useByteFormatter` will format number of file size in bytes, into localized strings
+-  `useByteFormatter` will format file size-related numbers into localized strings
--  `useDateFOrmatter` will format date in absolute format, similar to `useLocalizeDate` but with updated function signature.
-This hook do not use Unicode CLDR data
+-  `useDateFOrmatter` will format date in absolute format, similar to `useLocalizeDate`, but with an updated function signature.
+This hook does not use Unicode CLDR data
--  `useRelativeTimeFormatter` will format time in relative format, using Unicode CLDR data
+-  `useRelativeTimeFormatter` will format time to relative format, using Unicode CLDR data
--  `useLanguage` now accept options to return oral language instead of written language
+-  `useLanguage` now accepts options to return oral language instead of written language

 ## Appendix

 ### Convert string ID to new format

-To support the work from localization team, we are refreshing all string ID in a standard format.
+To support the localization team, all string IDs have been refreshed to a standard format.

-The following code is used by Web Chat team to convert strings from our previous format into new format.
+The following code is used by the Web Chat team to convert strings from our previous format into new format.

 ```js
 function convertFromOldStringId(js) {